BryanHarrisScripts/Afterglow-Echoes-of-Sentience/24 Blocks/24 Blocks - Blocks Introduction.md

 Despite its potential limitations, this method's strengths in offering a clear, structured, and flexible guide to crafting a narrative make it a valuable resource for screenwriters.

-# Screenwriting: 24 Blocks in 5-Minutes
+## 24 Blocks in 5-Minutes - Examples

 ### Streamlining Narrative Progression